 If the BS is enhanced by more than one relay station, several multihop subframes have to be scheduled in the MAC frame of the BS.
-If the relay itself is enhanced by another relay, another multihop (sub-)subframe can be embedded in the subframe of the relay.
-Like this, a three-hop communication can be provided hierarchically.
+If the relay's subcell is enhanced by another relay, a second multihop sub-subframe can be embedded in the subframe of the relay.
+In this manner, a three-hop communication is provided hierarchically.

-B. Connection Masquerading
+Connection Masquerading